Colons are mainly used to introduce additions, modifications, and basic examples, including summaries, series, explanations or quotations.

 - Katie enrolled in four classes this semester: algebra, philosophy, economics, and biology.

-- Eric enrolled in four classes this semester: English literature, calculus, history, and public speaking.
+- Eric enrolled in three classes this semester: English literature, calculus, and history.

-- Six ingredients you need to make bread are: flour, eggs, butter, salt, yeast, water. (incorrect)
+- Six ingredients used to make bread are: flour, eggs, butter, salt, yeast, water. (✗ incorrect)

-- Six ingredients you need to make bread are flour, eggs, butter, salt, yeast, water. (correct)
+- Six ingredients used to make bread are flour, eggs, butter, salt, yeast, water. (✓ correct)

 Use a colon to introduce a bulleted or numbered list only if an independent clause precedes the colon.
-No capitalization or end punctuation is needed for list items unless the item is an independent clause.
+No capitalization or end punctuation is needed for list items unless the list item is a proper noun or an independent clause.
 Notice the capitalization of proper nouns below.

 There are eight planets in our solar system: